peerplays-network/BookiePro/README.md

 // Install the dependencies
 $ npm install

-// This will add the repo as a submodule with its contents under the contents folder.
-$ git submodule add REPO_URL contents

-// If compile for linux the gettext package is required.
+// If compiling for linux the gettext package is required.
 $ brew install gettext

 // Compile the electron app.